HugoNikanor/calp/README.md

 separate guild version is explicitly required then the env/make var `GUILD` can be set (but this shouldn't be needed).

+### Other development details.
+The file `module/datetime/timezone/vendored-tzdb.scm` as present in the repo is explicitly limited, since the complete zoneinfo database takes forever (2+ minutes on my machine) to compile.
+However, even during development you do want a version of the file without the warning.
+Running

+    git update-index --skip-worktree module/datetime/timezone/vendored-tzdb.scm

+before will ignore any local modifications.

 Techical Details
 ----------------
 - Internally all weeks start on sunday, which is repsenented as `0`.